crate/cloud-reference/docs/overview.rst

 Cluster cloning is a process of duplicating all the data from a specific snapshot into a different cluster.
-Creating the new cluster isn't part of the cloning process, you need to create a target cluster yourself.
+Creating the new cluster isn't part of the cloning process, you need to create the target cluster yourself.
 You can clone a cluster from the Backups page.

 .. image:: _assets/img/cluster-backups.png